Alain Rayes: Federal politics

 After six years as mayor, Rayes decided to enter federal politics and was elected in October 2015 as the Conservative member for Richmond-Arthabaska.
 Upon his election as MP, he was appointed deputy spokesman for Public Safety and Emergency Preparedness.
-Within this portfolio, Rayes was charge of the marijuana legalization issue.
+Within this portfolio, Rayes was in charge of the marijuana legalization issue.
 His public interventions were on the issue of electoral reform as he was identified with Gérard Deltell, among the official spokesmen of the party on this issue.
-Then in July 2016, Rona Ambrose, the interim leader of the Conservative Party, put him in charge of deputy spokesman for Foreign Affairs before becoming spokesman partner on infrastructure, communities and Urban Affairs in September and entering the shadow cabinet soon its first year.
+Then in July 2016, Rona Ambrose, the interim leader of the Conservative Party, assigned him as deputy spokesman for Foreign Affairs before becoming spokesman partner on infrastructure, communities and Urban Affairs in September and entering the shadow cabinet.

 After Andrew Scheer won the 2017 Conservative Party of Canada leadership election, Rayes served as his Quebec lieutenant from 2017 to 2019.
 On September 2, 2020, Rayes was succeeded by Richard Martel as the party's Quebec lieutenant.
 Rayes returned to the role on November 8, 2021, and served until resigning on February 6, 2022 in order to play a role in the Conservative leadership election.

 On September 13, 2022, Rayes left the Conservative caucus following Pierre Poilievre's victory in the leadership race on September 10, 2022.
 Rayes said that his values were incompatible with the new leadership and that he self-identified as a "Progressive Conservative".
-He will continue to sit as an independent in the House.
-On September 14 2022, Rayes told the National Post that he suspected that Poilievre’s leadership team tried to intimidate Rayes by sending text messages to Conservative members of Richmond-Arthabaska in order to pressure Rayes into resigning his seat.
-Within the same day, the party admitted and apologized to the members of the riding by sending a tweet but not directly apologizing to Rayes.
-The day later, Rayes released a statement on Twitter noting the apology was not directed personally towards him but "will let the population judge their message" and wants to move on from leaving the party.
+He sat as an independent in the House until the end of the Parliament.
+On September 14, 2022, Rayes told the National Post that he suspected that Poilievre's leadership team tried to intimidate Rayes by sending text messages to Conservative members of Richmond-Arthabaska in order to pressure Rayes into resigning his seat.
+Within the same day, the party admitted guilt and apologized to the members of the riding by sending a tweet but not directly apologizing to Rayes.
+The next day, Rayes released a statement on Twitter noting the apology was not directed personally towards him but "will let the population judge their message" and wants to move on from leaving the party.
+In Léa Clermont-Dion's documentary, "La peur au ventre," he also revealed that another reason that factor in leaving the party which is the growing influence of anti-abortion activists within the party.
+Rayes states that the Conservative party leader pays lip service to them despite publicly opposing any attempt to restrict abortion.

+A year later, Rayes announced that he was not running in the upcoming election and would leave politics.